shaik1002/biggitlabbomb/doc/user/project/time_tracking.md

 As you work, you can log the time you've spent.

-Every new time spent entry is added to the current total time spent for the issue, task, or the merge request.
+Every new time spent entry is added to the current total time spent for the issue or the merge request.

-The total amount of time spent on an issue, task, or merge request cannot exceed a year.
+The total amount of time spent on an issue or merge request cannot exceed a year.

 ### Add time spent